deus-magna/flutter-products-app/README.md

 # Products App

-This flutter project has a login and sigin using firebase Auth API, likewise firebase is used for data storage (products) and cloudinary is used to save the photo of a product.
+This flutter project has a LogIn and SignIn using firebase Auth API, likewise firebase is used for data storage (products) and cloudinary is used to save the photo of a product.
 This is a practice excercise from Flutter: Tu guía completa de desarrollo para IOS y Android created by Fernando Herrrera

 - Implement a Bloc pattern